JBloodBeardN/LIRIbot/README.md

   * Bands
   * Musical Artists

+  NOTE: You are able to use strings with spaces for artists and bands
+  * example: node liri spotify-this-song Through the fire and the flames

   1. Use movie-this and a movie title to search OMDB API for movie information
   * example: https://github.com/JBloodBeardN/LIRIbot/blob/master/gifs/2bd785e87a90468a6b8eaa29dde52262.gif
   * example: https://github.com/JBloodBeardN/LIRIbot/blob/master/gifs/d7b32bdc7f2649edbad695345c2aa56d.gif